PAXECT-Interface/paxect-core/README.md

 *No AI heuristics, just stable, predictable, and verifiable data handling.*

-Update — plugin status: the internal plugin "aes" has been replaced by the public plugin "aead hybrid". "aes" ; any screenshots or references to "aes" are outdated.
+Update — plugin status: the internal plugin "aes" has been replaced by the public plugin "aead hybrid", any screenshots or references to "aes" are outdated.
 Please use "aead".

 ## Supported Platforms & Languages